 I don't know what the policy is, though.

 Also, If I recall correctly, RMS told me once that Replicant maintainers aren't directly aware of single donations, and they possibly don't know the total amount of money that has been donated, as everything is managed by the FSF, and maintainers only ask for funds when they need them.

 I could be wrong in some of the things I remembered above, but all the same, I second this request for a clarification and formalization of the way donations are managed.

-#3 Updated by shuckle fisher 27 days ago
+#3 Updated by shuckle fisher almost 2 years ago